 B105.1 One- and two-family dwellings, Group R-3 and R-4, townhouses and Group U private garages.
-The minimum Fire-flow and flow duration requirements for one- and two-family dwellings, Group R-3 and R-4 Buildings, townhouses and Group U private garages accessory to a one or two family dwelling, shall be as specified in Tables B105.1(1) and B105.1(2).
-When approved by the Fire Code Official, the following exception may be applied.
+The minimum fire-flow and flow duration requirements for one- and two-family dwellings, Group R-3 and R-4, townhouses and Group U private garages accessory to a one or two family dwelling, shall be 1000 gallons per minute (3785.4 L/min.) for two hours. as specified in Tables B105.1(1) and B105.1(2).
+When approved by the fire code official, the following exceptions may be applied.

-Exception: Isolated Residential lots and existing residential Parcels in existence prior to October 7, 1980; Fire-flow for Buildings may be reduced to 500 gallons per minute.
+Isolated residential lots and existing residential parcels in existence prior to October 7, 1980; fire-flow for buildings may be reduced to 500 gallons per minute.